LysTech/lys/README.md

 First you need to get an `.mp3` file.
 With youtube, you can just use [an online tool like this one](https://ytmp3.cx/) to get the `mp3`.
 Audible is a little more tricky, instructions a bit below.

 We use (whisper.cpp)[https://github.com/ggml-org/whisper.cpp] to do transcription, please follow their instructions ("Quick Start" section) to clone and make the repo, then download the `ggml-large-v3-turbo.bin` model.
+The most likely way for things to go wrong here is if the whisper repo is placed in the wrong folder, the bash scripts expect it to be in the same folder that contains the parent directory of LYS_DATA_DIR (for example, on my machine the data dir is `/Users/thomasrialan/Documents/code/Geometric-eigenmodes/data` and the bash script will look for whisper in `/Users/thomasrialan/Documents/code`).

 This is the expected data structure: